Kawkababid1997/Salary-Prediction-For-Future-Employee/README.md

 Introduction:

-The goal of this project is to predict the salary of a new job posting with the help of job details like jobId, companyId, jobType, degree, education level with area of study, length of experience and miles from city.
-The model is then later tested on a test data set to validate the accuracy of the model.
+The goal of this project was to cconstruct a model that would  predict the salary of a new job posting based on job attributes like jobId, companyId, jobType, degree, education level with area of study, length of experience and miles from metropolis.
+The model was then tested on a test data set to validate its accuracy.

-The three datasets used for this project are train_features, train_salaries and test_features.
-The train feature dataset originally contains jobId, companyId, jobtype, major, degree, industry.
-The train salaries dataset contains the corresponding jobId associated with the salary.
+The three datasets used for this project were train_features, train_salaries and test_features.
+The train feature dataset originally contained jobId, companyId, jobtype, major, degree, industry.
+The train salaries dataset contained the corresponding jobId associated with the salary.
 Then the two data sets were merged as train dataset using the jobId illustrated below.
 <img src = "image/train_df.png">
 There is also a test dataset given without salary of employee which we will be determining throughout this model.
 <img src = "image/test_df.png">